What's Included

 tests/unit/<resource>.test.ts(happy path, error cases, edge cases)

-Uses the db wrapper with shared pool, auto-sanitized inputs, pagination (max 100), registered indexes, and /api/v1/ prefix.
-Pass --no-mongo to skip MongoDB integration.
+Uses StrictDB with shared pool, auto-sanitized inputs, pagination (max 100), registered indexes, and /api/v1/ prefix.
+Pass --no-db to skip database integration.

 /refactor